pimcore/pimcore/docs/Development_Documentation/13_Installation_and_Upgrade/09_Upgrade_Notes/01_Witin_V4.md

 ##  Upgrade notes for 4.4.0
+- Dropped support for PHP 5.5 (reached end of life)
 - Memcached adapter is deprecated, please use Redis2 instead.
 - Whitespace and uppercase letters are now allowed in element's keys, to keep the old policy, add the following code to your `startup.php` :
 ```php